jackseabolt/Musi/README.md

 Why Musi
 -------------
 Do you play an instrument?
 Musi helps local musicians find each other.
-Simply fill out a profile and local musicians will show up in your feed.
-You can upload music you've recorded, images of yourself and more!
+Simply fill out a profile and local musicians will with you in your feed.
+Users can upload music you've recorded, images of yourself and more!

 For local use
 --------